Home Up Pulsipher Technology Associates Feedback Contents

 Doomstar

 A Stratego-like game in appearance, though much more fluid.
-Two players each control a space fleet including such units as fighters, drones, "negasphers", and the "Doomstar".
-The objective is to destroy the opposing planet.
+Two players each control a space fleet including such units as fighters, "negasphers", and the "Doomstar".
+The objective is to destroy the opposing command ship or planet.
+20 minutes for the introductory game (19 pieces per player), which has proved to be very popular with playtesters.

 Law and Chaos